2018 Diversity, Equity, and Inclusive Democracy: Pre-Conference Workshops

 Kyle Reyes, Special Assistant to the President for Inclusion and Assistant Professor of Education; Janet W. Colvin, Associate Dean of the College of Humanities and Social Sciences and Faculty Chair for Global and Intercultural Courses, Bryan Waite, Department Chair, Secondary Education, Director of Intercultural Academic Programming, and David Connelly, Department Chair, History and Political Science—all of Utah Valley University

-Workshop 2: Faculty Teaching Strategies for Creating Inclusive Classrooms
+Workshop 2: Making the Ideal a Reality: Faculty Strategies for Creating Inclusive Classrooms

 Kelly Maxwell, Co-Director and Lecturer, The Program on Intergroup Relations—University of Michigan and Kathleen Wong (Lau), Chief Diversity Officer—San Jose State University